 Collaborations come and go; as one chapter ends, another begins.
 Illustration is the central chapter in the life of a children’s book, and it has been the focus of the last few years of production of “Misho of the Mountain.”
 Followers of Misho’s progress will have noticed multiple postponements of the release date.

 Back to the drawing board

-After playing around with that for several months, she discovered she just wasn’t getting the colors she wanted.
-So, she moved to digital and played with textures to emulate the look of the paper below the color.
+After playing around with those media for several months, she reported that she just wasn’t getting the colors she wanted.
+So she moved to digital and played with textures to emulate the look of the paper below the color.
 More experimentation ensued, and we unveiled a suitable prototype cover on social media.

 A misalignment of stars

 Slowly and painstakingly, the thumbnails and sketches were revealed.
-Unfortunately, after multiple years’ delay in the launch date, I had to pull the plug.
-Our schedules and stars were not aligned.
-At the end of February of 2017, there were no color illustrations for the interior yet and no launch date in the foreseeable future.
-We had been working on “Misho of the Mountain” illustrations since late 2013.
-It was a sad parting after years of weekly meetings and sketches that were adorable.
-However, time waits for no one.
+Unfortunately, after multiple years’ pushing back the launch date, it was clear that our schedules and stars were not aligned.
+We had been working on “Misho of the Mountain” illustrations since early 2014.
+In early 2017, I had to make a fresh start.
+It was a sad parting; however, time waits for no one.